Private Pilot Memory Items

 Here is a list of items that you should commit to memory before training starts if possible.
 This is the backbone of just about everything we will be doing during our training and will drastically steepen your learning curve once we start the course.
-I have sat through many, many checkrides (the end of course practical test that includes both oral questioning and a flight with the FAA designated examiner) and this is the bulk of what will be asked of you.
-These are my stomping foot notes so if some of this does not make any sense to you, it will make sense after I explain in our ground lessons.
+I have sat through many, many checkrides (the end of course practical test that includes both oral questioning and a flight with the FAA designated examiner) and this the backbone of what will be asked of you.
+These are my stomping foot notes so if some of this does not make any sense to you, it will make sense after we explain in our ground lessons.
 Try to remember as much as possible but remember this is a guided process!
-If the page looks funny, try adjusting your font sizes, especially for mac users.

 #.
-While conducting solo operations before you receive your PPL (private pilots license), you will need your gov't issued id, medical certificate, student pilot certificate (its on the same piece of paper as your medical certificate) with instructors endorsements and proper logbook endorsements.
+While conducting solo operations before you receive your PPL (private pilots license), you will need your gov't issued id, medical certificate, student pilot certificate and proper logbook endorsements.

 #.
 You need to have your pilots license, medical certificate and government issued photo ID to act as pilot in command (PIC) after receiving your ppl.